zschaudhry/plantIdentification/README.md

 # Plant Species Identifier with Pl@ntNet API

 This Streamlit app lets you identify plant species from an image using the Pl@ntNet API.
-It displays possible matches in a table, and you can click a row to view more information from Wikipedia.
+It displays possible matches in an interactive table, and you can select a species to view detailed information from Wikipedia, including summary, description, invasive status, and toxicity (with highlighted warnings).

 ## Features
 - Upload a plant image (jpg, jpeg, png)
 - Select the plant organ (leaf, flower, fruit, bark, habit, auto)
 - View results in an interactive table (AgGrid)
-- Click a row and fetch Wikipedia info for the selected species
+- Select a species to view Wikipedia info, including:
+  - Title, summary, and description
+  - Invasive species and toxicity sections (if available)
+  - Toxicity warnings are highlighted and expandable

 ## Setup
 1. **Clone the repository**